BLOG

 2. Salesforce Lightning Inspector Chrome Extension

-Salesforce Inspector is another useful tool in terms of auditing your technical performance that allows you to quickly see the event firing sequence, field information right from a record detail page, view limits, and test the fault tolerance of your app.
+Salesforce Inspector is another useful tool for auditing your technical performance that allows you to quickly see the event firing sequence, field information right from a record detail page, view limits, and test the fault tolerance of your app.

 3. Salesforce Org Health Check